-LG Watch Sport wears Android Wear 2.0 well, but its bulk and battery are blunders
+Verizon has officially canceled its version of the LG Watch Sport

 When you think of sports watches, Casio’s G-Shock series come to mind, or even Casio’s new outdoor smartwatches, the WSD-F10 and WSD-F20.
 There’s typically a lot going on, not just on the watch face but on the case as well.

-Watch faces are important, and Google has done a great job in keeping the process of switching and customizing them incredibly simple.
+Watch faces are important.
+Google has kept the process of switching and customizing them incredibly simple.

 The LG Watch Sport goes against the grain with a stainless-steel design that’s fairly minimal.
 What makes it sporty is the polyurethane band, its IP68 water-resistance rating, and GPS.
 It also has three buttons that help make it more functional than the Watch Style.

-Note: Update: Verizon has confirmed that its variant of the LG Watch Sport has been canceled.
-The carrier is offering customers who pre-ordered the device $100 off another connected smartwatch of their choice.
-By Adam Ismail on May 16, 2017.